 This is one of those foods that I was very hesitant to try when I was younger, and I absolutely love it now!
 If you haven’t had gravlax before, the basic idea is that you are curing raw, wild caught salmon in salt, sugar, and spices.
 It.
 Is.
 Delicious.

 I tried a lot of recipes to figure out how to make this (because it is $7 per 4 ounces to buy!!) and finally found one that works well.
 This recipe from Gnolls.org is the best one I’ve found, and is probably my new favorite food!
 The recipe below is a slight adjustment from his, but check out his great tutorial.

 If you haven’t tried gravlax before, I highly recommend making this recipe.
 It is absolutely wonderful by itself, or on cucumber slices, or with cream cheese, or many other ways!

 A raw salmon preserved with sugar and salt for a delicious appetizer or meal.

-- Cut the salmon filet in half in to two pieces that are as close to the same size as possible.
-This is important
+- Cut the salmon filet in half into two equal size pieces.

 - Sprinkle the sugar and salt evenly over the flesh side of both filet pieces making sure you coat well.